mozilla/mozreport/README.md

 ## What's a template?

-A report template is any collection of code that operates on a file named `summary.csv` in the current working directory, and renders a report.
+A report template is any collection of code that operates on a file named `summary.sqlite3` in the current working directory, and renders a report.
 To add a template,